 There are some risk factors to know about before you decide to go forward with PRP hair treatment for your hair loss concern.
-Things to take care about are factors like what kind of medications you are on, if you have a history of alcohol, drugs or smoking, and if you have been diagnosed with any acute or chronic health disorders.
+Things to take care of are factors like what kind of medications you are on if you have a history of alcohol, drugs, or smoking, and if you have been diagnosed with any acute or chronic health disorders.

 It is likely that your physician will rule against platelet-rich plasma therapy if you suffer from a chronic health condition or if you are on medications like blood thinners.
-Same goes with people who smoke heavily and/or consume alcohol or drugs in heavy proportions.
+The same goes for people who smoke heavily and/or consume alcohol or drugs in heavy proportions.

 Possible Side Effects Of PRP Hair Therapy

-It is also to be noted that PRP hair therapy might have certain side-effects post-treatment.
-For instance, there is a possibility for blood vessel or nerve injury as the plasma is injected into the bloodstream of the scalp.
+It is also to be noted that PRP hair therapy might have certain side effects post-treatment.
+For instance, there is a possibility of blood vessel or nerve injury as the plasma is injected into the bloodstream of the scalp.

 Cost Of PRP Hair Treatment

-The expenses of platelet- rich plasma therapy is quite high.
+The expenses of platelet-rich plasma therapy are quite high.
 However, there are factors like the patient’s geographical location and the type of equipment used which affect the cost.

 We would suggest you talk to a skin specialist and or a dermatologist in your area to get a better idea of the treatment.